Robert J. Mrazek: Legislation

 Manassas Battlefield Protection Act: With Representative Michael Andrews (D-TX), Mrazek led the fight in the House of Representatives to prevent the Civil War battlefield at Manassas, Virginia, from being turned into a shopping mall.
 In April, 1988, he inserted an amendment into an appropriations bill that prohibited federal funds from being used to plan and design a needed interchange near the 542 acre tract of land.
 He and Andrews then introduced H.R.
 4526, which authorized the federal government to acquire the land and add it to the battlefield park.
 In the contentious battle over the legislation, Donald Hodel, President Ronald Reagan's Secretary of the Interior, launched personal attacks on Mrazek and Andrews, accusing them of "playing politics" with the battlefield.
 Nevertheless, the bill drafted by Mrazek was signed into law by President Ronald Reagan in November, 1988.

-National Film Preservation Act: In 1988, as classic films like High Noon and Casablanca were being colorized and other early films were being "time-compressed" by television broadcasters to allow the insertion of more commercials, Mrazek introduced a proposal to protect classic American films from significant alteration without the permission of the films' creators.
-While the proposal was being considered, the "Mrazek Amendment" generated an intense lobbying campaign against its passage, led on behalf of the major film studios by Jack Valenti, President of the Motion Picture Association.
+National Film Preservation Act: In 1988, as classic films like High Noon and Casblanca were being colorized and other early films were being "time-compressed" by television broadcasters to allow the insertion of more commercials, Mrazek introduced a proposal to protect classic American films from significant alteration without the permission of the films' creators.
+While the proposal was being considered, the "Mrazek Amendment" generated an intense lobbying campaign against its passage, led on behalf of the major film studios by Jack Valenti, President of the Motion Picture Association of America.
 At one point, Valenti said the proposal "...puts a spike in the eye of normal House procedure and creates a group which is something out of 1984."
 The legislation was backed by many members of Hollywood's creative community, including actors Burt Lancaster and James Stewart, directors Steven Spielberg and George Lucas, all of whom wanted to see the integrity of their work preserved without alteration.
 Ultimately the "moral rights" of the Mrazek amendment prevailed in Congress; its final provisions included the establishment of the National Film Registry, in which 25 films per year deemed "culturally, historically, or aesthetically significant" are protected by the Library of Congress.
 The law also set up the National Film Preservation Board to explore new approaches to saving endangered work.
-It was signed into law by President Reagan on September 27, 1988.
+It was signed into law by President Ronald Reagan on September 27, 1988.

 The Tongass Timber Reform Act, which affected logging operations in the nation's largest national forest, was signed into law by President George H. W. Bush in 1990.
 First introduced by Mrazek in 1986, the proposed law was the subject of several years of contentious debate between its author and members of the Alaska Congressional delegation, including Representative Don Young (R-AK).
 After being defeated in a House vote on a Mrazek amendment in 1990, Young allegedly "went berserk," tracked Mrazek down in a House corridor and threatened him with a knife.
 Mrazek's landmark conservation law revoked the artificially high timber cutting targets, protecting over 2,000,000 acre of Tongass's old-growth forest and watershed acreage, and mandated broad buffers for all salmon and resident fishing streams.